You might want to start with our detailed tutorial for your first steps with SQL databases in DSS.

 DSS supports the full range of features on PostgreSQL:

-DSS only supports PostgreSQL 9 and 10 (all minor versions).
+DSS supports PostgreSQL versions 9 and above.
 PostgreSQL 8 is not supported.

 Computing column statistics metrics on PostgreSQL datasets requires a version 9.4 or greater.